BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The ordinary user runs the SAMMs for each SC in case of an inspection process.
 Otherwise, the ordinary user updates the properties of the SCs (e.g. material and geometry) and run the SAMMs in order to get the acceptable SARs (i.e. RFs).
-After completing the inspection/sizing, the ordinary user commits the sub-DCG with the updated SARs to MySQL DB.
+After completing the inspection/sizing, the ordinary user saves the sub-DCG with the updated SARs to MySQL DB.

 In this scenario, I will skip the inspection process.
 Although the SAA shall implement and optimization routine to automate the sizing,